JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 ```
 It's pretty simple.
 The code above does exactly what it looks like.
 We're importing module `foo` and module `bar`, and then logging the content of each one.
-To be more clear, let's look each module:
+To be more clear, let's look at each module:
 ```javascript
 // foo
 let foo = 'foo';